Anku5hk/Programmers_guide_to_Python/book.md

   pass
 ```
 ### 6.4 Packing and Unpacking
-* Functions in Python support Packing and Unpacking variables into *tuple/dict*.
-* **Both are explained below.**
 1. **Packing**: It is when we pass more than the number of defined variables to a function.
 It is useful when we are not sure about the exact number of arguments required for some operation.
 They should always be the last parameters in a function (else they'll contain all the values).
-  2. **Unpacking**: It is when a *list/tuple/dict* is passed, which then unpack or gets extracted as function arguments.
-Now passing a *tuple/list* can be done with '\*' operator followed by sequence's name, generally as *\*args*.
-Passing a *dict* requires '\*\*' operator followed by sequence's name, generally as *\*\*kwargs*.
-* Examples of packing in functions.
 ```Python
 ## Example 1: packing args into a tuple
 # Notice: the * operator before args variable